sagemath/trac_to_gh/Issue 2429.md

 # Issue 2429: block_matrix command should be consistent with the syntax of the matrix command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2429

 Original creator: jason